Crumbl Oreo Sandwich Cookies

 Why This Recipe Works

-- The cookie dough has a full cup of crushed Oreos in the dough and the dough balls are ROLLED in Oreo crumbs prior to baking, so there’s maximum Oreo flavor!
+- Packed with Oreos.
+The cookie dough has a full cup of crushed Oreos in the dough and the dough balls are ROLLED in Oreo crumbs prior to baking, so there’s maximum Oreo flavor!

-- We use black cocoa powder so there’s a deeper and richer flavor.
+- Made with black cocoa.
+We use black cocoa powder so there’s a deeper and richer flavor.
 Black cocoa powder doesn’t taste as chocolatey as traditional cocoa powder.
+Read more about black cocoa powder here.

-- This recipe uses marshmallow cream in the filling to bring in some sweetness and has some crushed Oreos in the filling, just like Crumbl does!
+- Marshmallow filling.
+This recipe uses marshmallow cream in the filling to bring in some sweetness and has some crushed Oreos in the filling, just like Crumbl does!

-- These copycat Crumbl Oreo cookies taste even better than the ones at Crumbl because they stay soft even the second day and the filling is a bit sweeter.
+- Better than Crumbl.
+These copycat Crumbl Oreo cookies taste even better than the ones at Crumbl because they stay soft even the second day and the filling is a bit sweeter.
 When I had the Crumbl kind, the filling was a little bland.
 This filling has much more flavor.

 - Oreo Crumbs: About 18-19 Oreo cookies — finely crushed, divided